-The Solano County Investment Pool is comprised of monies from multiple units of the county, schools, agencies and districts.
-Each entity has unique cash flow demands, which dictate the type of investments the Treasurer must purchase.
+The Solano County Investment Pool is comprised of monies from multiple units of the county, schools, agencies, and districts.
+Each entity has unique cash flow demands which dictate the type of investments the Treasurer must purchase.
 To ensure parity among the pool participants when apportioning interest, the following procedures have been developed.

-- a) Interest is apportioned on an at least quarterly basis in accordance with the California Government Code §53645. - b) Interest is apportioned to pool participants based on the participants' average daily fund balance as determined by the Auditor-Controller. - c) Interest is calculated on an accrual basis for all investments in the Treasurer's Pool by the Treasurer and reported to the Auditor-Controller for distribution into the funds of the participants. - d) The Auditor-Controller deducts accounting fees and makes any adjustments from the interest earning and apportions the remaining earnings to all participants based on the positive average daily balance. - e) Negative average daily fund balance will be charged interest at the rate of interest that is being apportioned.
+- a) Interest is apportioned on at least a quarterly basis in accordance with the California Government Code §53645. - b) Interest is apportioned to pool participants based on the participant's average daily fund balance as determined by the Auditor-Controller. - c) Interest is calculated on an accrual basis for all investments in the Treasurer's Pool by the Treasurer and reported to the Auditor-Controller for distribution into the funds of the participants. - d) The Auditor-Controller deducts accounting fees from, and makes adjustments to, the interest earnings and apportions the remaining earnings to all participants based on the positive average daily balance. - e) Negative average daily fund balances will be charged interest at the rate of interest that is being apportioned.